ColumPaget/boinc_mgr.lua/README.md

 If run without any arguments the program will try to connect to a boinc process at "tcp:localhost".
 If it can't connect it will offer to start a new boinc process in "~/.boinc" and store the key for it.

-Currently the "Settings" menu just displays the app settings, they cannot yet be modified.
-However, projects and tasks can be managed via the menus.